 - New Zealand is making a meaningful contribution to global biodiversity management.

-We want to know your opinions on the five proposed shifts:
+We wanted to know your opinions on the five proposed shifts:

 - Getting the system right to help enable and deliver our goals with clear roles at all levels (local, regional and national).